BrownOS/brownOS.github.io/README.md

 BrownOS's current website.

 ## Updating Meeting Times/Places
-Edit `_config.yml` and update the settings "ritlug-time", "ritlug-place", and "ritlug-day".
+Edit `_config.yml` and update the settings "brownos-time", "brownos-place", and "brownos-day".
 These are used (and should be used) everywhere on the website the meeting time and place are referenced so that they can be updated in one place.